|Survey name||Short-Term International Migration Estimates for England and Wales|

 provide estimates for all mid-years (1 July to 30 June) since 2004

-are broken down by four different reasons for visit: employment, study, other employment and other reasons; the employment and study categories are in line with the UN definition, the other employment category includes migrants travelling on business for an existing employer, while the other category includes all other reasons for visiting that are not within the scope of the UN definition
+are broken down by six different reasons for visit: employment, study, business, holiday, visiting friends or relatives, and other reasons; the employment and study categories are in line with the UN definition

 estimate both short-term migrant flows and short-term migrant stocks as both measures are meaningful to users